silentmatt/expr-eval/README.md

 string concatenation) — and bind from left to right (yes, even exponentiation… it’s simpler that way).

+Inside the first argument of the if function can be used these operators to compare expressions:
+	==		Equal
+	!=		Not equal
+	>		Greater than
+	>=		Greater or equal than
+	<		Less than
+	<=		Less or equal than
+	and		Logical AND operator
+	or		Logical OR operator

+Example of if function: `if(1 and 2 <= 4, 2, 0) + 2` = 4

 There’s also a “,” (comma) operator that concatenates values into an array.
 It’s mostly useful for passing arguments to functions, since it doesn’t always behave like you would think with regards to multi-dimensional arrays.
 If the